Mercedes-Benz E-Class (W211): E 63 AMG (2007–2009)

-E-Guard (2006–2009)
+E-Guard (2006–2008)

-The E-Guard was an armoured version with category B4 protection level.
+The E-Guard was an armoured version with category B4 protection level, introduced in July 2006.
 Engine choices included E 320 CDI, E 350, and E 500.
 The vehicles were reinforced with steel and aramid.
 Other safety equipment included Michelin MOExtended run-flat tyres with pressure loss warning system.
-All models had a top speed of 240 km/h.
+All three models had an electronically limited top speed of 240 km/h.

 E 300 BlueTEC (2007–2009)

 Common rail Direct Injection with a 7G-Tronic automatic transmission, launched in the US as the E 320 BlueTEC in 2007 and in Europe as the E 300 BlueTEC in 2008.
 The W211 never had a urea injection system throughout its production.
 The Bluetec name was only adopted to have consistency between the petrol and diesel nomenclature.

 Mechanical

 Engines

 There was a wider range of engines available in Europe than North America and other markets.